orthecreedence/hustle/README.md

 Items grabbed by `peek` follow the [standard item format](#queue-item-format).

+Note that peek's `success` function is triggered even if the item isn't found, so be sure to check if `item` is null before using.

 - `success` is fired when the lookup is done.
 The first argument is the queue item (or `null` if not found).
 The item will have `item.tube` and `item.state` set appropriately.